Walono/oculus-project/README.md

 What you need:

-Visual Studio 2013
+-Visual Studio 2013
-Unreal Engine 4.5
+-Unreal Engine 4.5

 What you need to do:

-Clone our repository locally on your computer Right-clic on ProjetOculusJDFZ.uproject and select Generate Visual Studio project files
+-Clone our repository locally on your computer --Right-clic on ProjetOculusJDFZ.uproject and select Generate Visual Studio project files

 You can now build and compile the project from Visual Studio or saw it from the Editor!